DFE-Digital/early-years-foundation-recovery/README.md

 ## Content

-Content designers are using the docker development environment.
+Content designers are also using the docker development environment.

 You can demo this environment locally using the account `completed@example.com:StrongPassword`.
 When there are significant changes to content structure a soft restart the server may be necessary `./bin/docker-rails restart`.
-Styling changes show render automatically.
+CSS styling changes will appear automatically without needing to restart.

 ### YAML